slezica/resync/README.md

 # resync

-Old-style synchronization tools for modern Javascript
+Old-style synchronization tools for modern Javascript.

-_Work in progress_
+Includes:

+- A `Semaphore` to control access to resources.
+- A `Queue` that can block until items are available.
+- A `Pool` of workers to limit concurrency.

+Does not include:

+- Documentation.
+Sorry.